 This video takes you through the history of Scotland from 4000 to 2500 BC

-In Pembrokeshire there is a Iron Age village at Castell Henllys which recreates life from 2000 years ago.
+In Pembrokeshire, there is an Iron Age village at Castell Henllys which recreates life from 2000 years ago.
 Meet the tribe tells you a bit about life.

-” the island called Britannia, so celebrated in the records of Greece and of our own country.
-It is situate to the north-west, and, with a large tract of intervening sea, lies opposite to Germany, Gaul, and Spain, by far the greater part of Europe.
+” the island called Britannia is so celebrated in the records of Greece and our own country.
+It is situated to the northwest, and, with a large tract of intervening sea, lies opposite to Germany, Gaul, and Spain, by far the greater part of Europe.
 Its former name was Albion; but at a later period, all the islands, of which we shall just now briefly make mention, were included under the name of “Britanniae.”
-This island is distant from Gesoriacum (modern day Boulogne), on the coast of the nation of the Morini, at the spot where the passage across is the shortest, fifty miles.
+This island is distant from Gesoriacum (modern-day Boulogne), on the coast of the nation of the Morini, at the spot where the passage across is the shortest, fifty miles.
 Pytheas and Isidorus say that its circumference is 4875 miles.
-It is barely thirty years since any extensive knowledge of it was gained by the successes of the Roman arms, and even as yet they have not penetrated beyond the vicinity of the Caledonian forest.
-Agrippa believes its length to be 800 miles, and its breadth 300; he also thinks that the breadth of Hibernia is the same, but that its length is less by 200 miles.
-This last island is situate beyond Britannia, the passage across being the shortest from the territory of the Silures (Wales), a distance of thirty miles.
+It is barely thirty years since any extensive knowledge of it was gained by the successes of the Roman arms, and even as yet, they have not penetrated beyond the vicinity of the Caledonian forest.
+Agrippa believes its length to be 800 miles, and its breadth 300; he also thinks that the breadth of Hibernia is the same, but its length is less by 200 miles.
+This last island is situated beyond Britannia, the passage across being the shortest from the territory of the Silures (Wales), a distance of thirty miles.
 Of the remaining islands none is said to have a greater circumference than 125 miles.
-Among these there are the Orcades, forty in number, and situate within a short distance of each other, the seven islands called Acmodae, the Haebudes (Hebrides?), thirty in number, and, between Hibernia and Britannia, the islands of Mona, Monapia, Ricina, Vectis, Limnus, and Andros.”
+Among these, there are the Orcades, forty in number, and situated within a short distance of each other, the seven islands called Acmodae, the Haebudes (Hebrides?), thirty in number, and, between Hibernia and Britannia, the islands of Mona, Monapia, Ricina, Vectis, Limnus, and Andros.”

 The tribes of Scotland were documented by the map-maker Ptolemy in Alexandra, Egypt 150 AD with the Caledonii being the best known today.